litong/litong/README.md

 ### Hey 👋

 Hi, I’m Mason!
-I’m a software engineer who is passionate about doing **simplifying things**.
+I’m a software engineer who is passionate about **simplifying things**.

 🌍 Find me on the web: